Obtaining a business visa in Romania in 2026 is a process that involves several steps and can be fully assisted by our team of immigration lawyers.

 To obtain a long-stay visa for commercial activities, you must submit the following documents:

-As an internal procedure, the long-stay visa shall be approved by the National Visa Center only after obtaining the opinion of the General Inspectorate for Immigration.
+The long-stay visa shall be approved by the National Visa Center only after obtaining the opinion of the General Inspectorate for Immigration.
 The notice shall be issued no later than 30 days after the receipt of the request, with the possibility of extending the term by 15 days.

 The long-stay visa is granted for a period of 90 days with one or more trips.